googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.md

 Contributing
 ------------

 Contributions to this library are welcome and encouraged.
+Please report issues, file feature requests, and send pull requests.
 See [CONTRIBUTING](https://github.com/cloudspannerecosystem/python-spanner-sqlalchemy/blob/main/contributing.md) for more information on how to get started.

+**Note that this project is not officially supported by Google as part of the Cloud Spanner product.**

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See the [Code